tomasvicar/matlab_python_cs_ffmpeg_video_writer_reader_losseles_8bit_16bit/README.md

 Examples are easy to modify for custom codecs and data formats.
 Matlab and C# examples contains custom direct writing to pipe, and Python example uses ffmpeg package.

+For Python ffmpeg.exe and ffmprobe.exe need to be added to path.

+Form Matlab ffmpeg.exe and ffmprobe.exe need to be in folder with code.

+For C# ffmpeg.exe and ffmprobe.exe need to be added to folder with .exe file of your program.